TheJelmega/prog-lang/design/README.md

 Pointers and references to usized types are typed.
 Their size and alignement is guaranteed to be at least eqal to the size of a `usize` and have the same alignment.

-> Note: Currently all pointers and references to DST are twice the size of a `usize` and have the same alignment.
+> _Note_: Currently all pointers and references to DST are twice the size of a `usize` and have the same alignment.
 > Although this should not be relied on.

 ### 10.4.5.
 Array layout